headius/headius.github.io/_posts/2024-08-16-cracing-the-jruby-startup-nut.md

 It Works!
 But At What Cost?
 ---------------------------

+My previous article talked about [JRuby startup time](http://blog.headius.com/2019/09/jruby-startup-time-exploration.html) and how to get the most out of it with various strategies, but we'll just visit a few key examples here.

 We'll start by getting a baseline time to print out version strings from the JDK and from JRuby.

 First, `java -version`, which will mostly be native code: